 Then the loyalty program is a great way to show them how it means to you.

-Once a customer buys an eco bag or eco-food from your store, he or she gets a certain number of points he can use in future purchases, and you donate certain amount (for example $50) dollar to an environmental organization that works in your neighborhood.
+Once a customer buys an eco-bag or eco-food from your store, he or she gets a certain number of points he can use in future purchases, and you donate a certain amount (for example $50) dollar to an environmental organization that works in your neighborhood.

 What’s important here is transparency – your customers want to know how much you have donated to a particular organization and how much donations helped to develop the organization itself.

 A value-based loyalty program is specific because you connect your customers to a deeper and more emotional level.